Join our diverse force of leaders shaping the course of our nation.

 Matt Barnum (Colorado ’10) taught middle-school language arts in Colorado Springs.
 He is currently studying at the University of Chicago Law School.
 He occasionally writes about education, and his past work has appeared in the Denver Post and the education-reform blog The Dropout Nation.

-Lauren Buller formerly worked on national staff at Teach For America.
-She is currently an MBA student at the Stanford Graduate School of Business and hopes to return to the education sector after graduation.
+The article's co-author, Lauren Buller, formerly worked on national staff at Teach For America.
+She is an MBA student at the Stanford Graduate School of Business and hopes to return to the education sector after graduation.